iccir/ColorDuctTape/README.md

 macOS 10.14 Mojave adds Dark Mode.
 To support it, Apple recommends the use of asset catalog colors; unfortunately, `+[NSColor colorNamed:]`  doesn't exist on macOS 10.12 and earlier.

- I didn't want to specify colors in both the asset catalog and in code, so I wrote a quick script to generate a `.m` file from the asset catalog.
+ I didn't want to specify colors in both the asset catalog and in code, so I wrote a quick script to generate a C file from the asset catalog.
  It's not beautiful or elegant, but it gets the job done.

 ## License